-sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; • A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.
 A facility that is principally a rest home, nursing home, or home for the aged, is not included in this definition.
 Host Blue The local Blue Cross and/or Blue Shield licensee in a geographic area outside of California, within the BlueCard® Service Area.
-May be either of the following: Infertility A demonstrated condition recognized by a licensed Physician or surgeon as a cause for Infertility; or The inability to conceive a pregnancy or to carry a pregnancy to a live birth after a year of regular sexual relations without contraception.
+Infertility May be either of the following: A demonstrated condition recognized by a licensed Physician or surgeon as a cause for Infertility; or The inability to conceive a pregnancy or to carry a pregnancy to a live birth after a year of regular sexual relations without contraception.
+Intensive Outpatient Program An outpatient treatment program for mental health or substance use disorders that provides structure, monitoring, and medical/psychological intervention at least three hours per day, three times per week.
 Inter-Plan Arrangements Blue Shield's relationships with other Blue Cross and/or Blue Shield licensees, governed by the Blue Cross Blue Shield Association.
 Late Enrollee An eligible Employee or Dependent who declined enrollment in this coverage at the time of the initial enrollment period, and who subsequently requests enrollment for coverage, provided that the initial enrollment period was a period of at least 30 days.
-Coverage is effective for a Late Enrollee the earlier of 12 months from the date a written request for coverage is made or at the Employer's next open enrollment period.
+Coverage is effective for a Late Enrollee the earlier of 12 months from the date a written request for coverage is made or at the Contractholder's next open enrollment period.
 Medical Group An organization of Physicians who are generally located in the same facility and provide Benefits to Members, or an independent practice association (a group of Physicians in individual offices who form an organization to contract, manage, and share financial responsibilities for providing Benefits to Members).
 Medical Group Service Area The geographic area served by the Medical Group.
 Medical Necessity (Medically Necessary) Benefits are provided only for services that are Medically Necessary.
-Services that are Medically Necessary include only those which have been established as safe and effective, are furnished under generally accepted professional standards to treat illness, injury, or medical condition, and which, as determined by Blue Shield, are: Consistent with Blue Shield medical policy; Consistent with the symptoms or diagnosis; Not furnished primarily for the convenience of the patient, the attending Physician or other provider; Furnished at the most appropriate level that can be provided safely and effectively to the patient; and Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the Member's illness, injury, or disease.
+Services that are Medically Necessary include only those which have been established as safe and effective, are furnished under generally accepted professional standards to treat illness, injury, or medical condition, and which, as determined by Blue Shield, are:

+- Consistent with Blue Shield medical policy; - Consistent with the symptoms or diagnosis; - Not furnished primarily for the convenience of the patient, the attending Physician or other provider; - Furnished at the most appropriate level that can be provided safely and effectively to the patient; and - Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the Member's illness, injury, or disease.

 Hospital inpatient services that are Medically Necessary include only those services that satisfy the above requirements, require the acute bed-patient (overnight) setting, and could not have been provided in a Physician's office, the Outpatient Department of a Hospital, or in another lesser facility without adversely affecting the patient's condition or the quality of medical care rendered.

-Inpatient admission is not Medically Necessary for certain services, including, but not limited to, the following: Diagnostic studies that can be provided on an outpatient basis; Medical observation or evaluation; Personal comfort; Pain management that can be provided on an outpatient basis; and Inpatient rehabilitation that can be provided on an outpatient basis.
+Inpatient admission is not Medically Necessary for certain services, including, but not limited to, the following:

+- Diagnostic studies that can be provided on an outpatient basis; - Medical observation or evaluation: - Personal comfort; - Pain management that can be provided on an outpatient basis; and - Inpatient rehabilitation that can be provided on an outpatient basis.

 Blue Shield reserves the right to review all services to determine whether they are Medically Necessary, and may use the services of Physician consultants, peer review committees of professional societies or Hospitals, and other consultants.
-Member An individual who is enrolled and maintains coverage in the plan pursuant to the Contract as either a Subscriber or a Dependent.
-Use of "you" in this document refers to the Member.
-Mental Health Service Administrator (MHSA) The MHSA is a specialized health care service plan licensed by the California Department of Managed Health Care.
-Blue Shield contracts with the MHSA to administer Blue Shield's Mental Health and Substance Use Disorder Services through a separate network of MHSA Participating Providers.